Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week0.md

 # I Created two budgets

-In order to create the budget alarm:
+* In order to create the budget alarm:
 - I Create SNS topic
 - I Subscribe to SNS topic
 - I Create Budget Alarm

-I used this as a vital instruction guide. [link](https://docs.aws.amazon.com/cli/latest/reference/sns/create-topic.html)
+* I used this as a vital instruction guide. [link](https://docs.aws.amazon.com/cli/latest/reference/sns/create-topic.html)

-#To Subscribe SNS Topic

-I attached an Email ID with these commands;
+* To Subscribe SNS Topic, I attached an Email ID with these commands:

 ```
 aws sns subscribe \